 Synchronize local directories with FTP servers.

-- Recursive synchronisation of folders on file system and/or FTP targets.
+Recursive synchronization of folders on file system and/or FTP targets.

-- Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide wether to replicate deletions or additions.
+Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide whether to replicate a missing file as deletion or addition.

 The command line tool adds: